U.S. job gains smallest in six months, wage growth firming

 With labor market slack diminishing, wage growth picked up a bit in March.
 Average hourly earnings rose eight cents or 0.3 percent last month after edging up 0.1 percent in February.

 The gain lifted the annual increase in average hourly earnings to 2.7 percent from 2.6 percent in February.
-Annual wage growth is inching closer to the at least 3 percent pace that economists say is needed to lift inflation toward the Fed’s 2 percent target.
+Annual wage growth is inching closer to the pace of at least 3 percent economists say is needed to lift inflation toward the Fed’s 2 percent target.

+Fed Chairman Jerome Powell told the Economic Club of Chicago on Friday that lack of robust wage gains suggested the labor market was not “excessively tight” and that he would be “looking for an additional pickup in wage growth as the labor market strengthens further.”

-There is hope that wage growth will accelerate in the second half of the year and keep the U.S. central bank on a path of gradual interest rate hikes.
-The Fed increased borrowing costs last month and forecast two more interest rate hikes this year.
+The U.S. central bank increased borrowing costs last month and forecast two more interest rate hikes this year.

 The step-down in employment gains combined with mounting trade tensions between the United States and China to undercut stocks on Wall Street and the dollar.